 iOS 13 enhances SiriKit by bringing all new support for audio content playback.
 See how to provide an excellent, hands-free experience for playing your music, audiobooks, podcasts, radio, and more.
 Dive into best practices for handling search terms, discover how to provide a complete experience with playback speeds, adding to playlists, and allowing customers to tell you if they like or dislike content.

+Hi.
+I'm Danny Mandel.
+And welcome to Introducing SiriKit Media Intents.
+We've added media domain support to SiriKit for audio use cases and we're super excited to tell you all about it.
 So what are we going to cover in this session?
 The first thing we'll do is introduce the new SiriKit Media Intents and talk about their capabilities.

 Let's take a look at the new SiriKit Media Intents and their capabilities.